5 biggest winners and losers in college basketball this week

 Winners

-▲ No. 8 Michigan State Spartans — Up 6 spots in the AP Top 25 Poll
+▲ No. 2 Baylor Bears — Up 2 spots in the AP Top 25 Poll

 - source

-After entering the year as the top team in the nation, Tom Izzo’s Michigan State Spartans floundered considerably well before conference play tipped off.
-Since their home blow-out loss to the then-No. 10 Duke Blue Devils on December 3, the Spartans have won seven straight.
-Michigan State capped that stretch with a massive 87-69 win over the No. 12 Michigan Wolverines to remind head coach Juwan Howard which team runs The Great Lakes State.
-Point guard and consensus preseason player of the year Cassius Winston exploded for a 32-point, 9-assist performance that seemed to solidify the Spartans’ return to the peak of college basketball.
-This week, Michigan State will host the Minnesota Golden Gophers before traveling to Indiana to take on the Purdue Boilermakers.
+The Baylor Bears had the biggest week in college basketball, and it’s not even close.
+After 23 years in the Big 12, the Bears notched its first win against the conference heavyweight Kansas Jayhawks at Allen Fieldhouse – and they did so in dominant fashion.
+Baylor notched a 13-point win against Bill Self’s Jayhawks in the notoriously hostile arena to take an early lead in the Big 12 standings.
+The Bears move on to face the Iowa State Cyclones and Oklahoma State Cowboys this week and will have to wait nearly a month before facing its next ranked opponent.

-▲ No. 10 Florida State Seminoles — Up 8 spots in the AP Top 25 Poll
+▲ No. 16 Wichita State Shockers — Up 7 spots in the AP Top 25 Poll

 - source

-The Florida Gators were widely expected to be the major college basketball contender to come out of the Sunshine State this year.
-Still, the Florida State Seminoles have overtaken them as Florida’s premier squad.
-This week, the Seminoles readily handled the Georgia Tech Yellow Jackets before handing the then-No. 7 Louisville Cardinals a 13-point home loss.
-Florida State will travel to North Carolina to face the Wake Forest Demon Deacons before heading home to host the No. X Virginia Cavaliers in a top-25 showdown a week later.
+As tends to happen every year, the Wichita State Shockers started the college basketball season unranked but slowly crawled their way into the top 25.
+This week was a particularly good one for Gregg Marshall’s squad, as they took down the then-No. 21 Memphis Tigers before taking down the Connecticut Huskies in double overtime on the road, good for a seven-point jump in the AP Poll.
+Wichita State is sitting pretty with Temple and Houston next on its schedule and just one top-25 matchup remaining in the regular season.

-▲ No. 20 Penn State Nittany Lions — Up one spot in the AP Top 25 Poll
+▲ No. 18 Seton Hall Pirates — Enter the AP Top 25 Poll

 - source

-The Penn State Nittany Lions have quietly made it into 2020 with just two losses on their resume, and now they’re primed to be a surprise force in a stacked Big Ten conference.
-This week, they took down the then No. 23 Iowa Hawkeyes in a come-from-behind three-point victory at The Palestra.
-Now Penn State will face the unranked Rutgers Scarlet Knights and Wisconsin Badgers before gearing up for a top-25 showdown against the Ohio State Buckeyes the following week.

-▲ No. 2 Duke Blue Devils — Same spot in the AP Top 25 Poll

-The Duke Blue Devils have only faltered once this year, and ever since that horrendous loss to the Stephen F. Austin Lumberjacks at the end of November, they’ve looked to be one of the premier team’s in the nation.
-Duke freshman center Vernon Carey Jr. has made a convincing case to be the program’s second-consecutive player of the year thanks to his 18.4 points, 9.0 rebounds, and 2.1 blocks per game on 62.8% shooting from the field.
-Last week, he led the Blue Devils to back-to-back blowouts, first routing ACC bottom-dweller Boston College by a whopping 39 points before crushing the Miami Hurricanes 95-62 on the road.
-Coach K’s squad faces another pair of unthreatening conference foes this week before gearing up for what will likely be a top-10 showdown against the Louisville Cardinals the following week.
+Seton Hall started the year hot, but injuries to two of its leading scorers – Myles Powell and Sandro Mamukelashvili – derailed the latter half of its nonconference slate.
+Since Powell’s return, however, the Pirates have been rolling.
+They’ve won six straight contests, including a 12-point win at Xavier Wednesday and a 69-55 victory over Markus Howard and the Marquette Eagles Saturday.
+Seton Hall catapulted to No. 18 in the AP Top 25 Poll this week, and it’ll have a chance to prove itself further with a matchup against the No. 5 Butler Bulldogs on the road Wednesday night.

-▲ No. 22 Texas Tech Red Raiders — Same spot in the AP Top 25 Poll
+▲ No. 8 Oregon Ducks — Up one spot in the AP Top 25 Poll

 - source